ArysWasTaken/SamSWAT.FireSupport.ArysReloaded/README.md

 This mod was originally made by <a href="https://github.com/SamSWAT911">SamSWAT911</a>.

-In their absence, I have decided to update the beloved FireSupport mod for 3.7.4; it will likely work with 3.7.1 to 3.7.4, but I have not tested the others besides 3.7.4.
+In their absence, I have decided to maintain the beloved FireSupport mod.

-At the moment, I have no plans to release a version for 3.6.x.

 <a href="#"><img src="https://media.discordapp.net/attachments/417281262085210112/1013842879715749999/140818-F-PO994-258-scaled.jpg?width=1440&height=450"></a>

 # Fire Support

-BepInEx mod for [SPT-AKI](https://hub.sp-tarkov.com/files/file/6-spt-aki/) emulator that will add insurgency-style fire support options into Escape From Tarkov.
+BepInEx mod for SPT that will add insurgency-style fire support options into Escape From Tarkov.

 This mod is tied to the in-game [rangefinder](https://escapefromtarkov.fandom.com/wiki/Vortex_Ranger_1500_rangefinder), so make sure it's in your inventory before you go into a raid.
 After you enter location, you will hear a radio message saying something like support is now available.
-Currently only A-10 autocannon strafe is implemented but I have plans to extend it later.
+Currently only A-10 autocannon strafe is implemented, but I have plans to extend it later.

 Double tap `Y` key (by default) to open gestures menu where you should notice new radial menu with available requests, their respective amounts and timer appearing after request in the center circle.